-For example, we might find that other people in our life are a source of stress: we can talk to them about changes they might make but, unless they identify the issue as a problem for themselves and are willing to put the work in to make things different, then the chances of change remain quite small.
+For example, we might find that other people in our life are a source of stress: we can try talking with them about changes they might make but, unless they actually identify the issue for themselves and are willing to make those changes, then the issue will remain largely out of our control.

-We can often put a lot of time and energy into wanting things to be different but, on reflection, realise that we have little personal agency to make that change ourselves.
-While the message here is not about giving up on the difficult things, it is about being focused about the things we might want to change, setting realistic and achievable goals for ourselves.
+We can often put a lot of time and energy into wanting things to be different, but, on reflection, realise that we have little personal agency to make that change ourselves.
+The message here is not about giving up on the difficult things – it is about focusing our energy into areas where it will actually be effective (rather than wasting it on areas where it will not), and setting realistic and achievable goals accordingly.
 It is unlikely we will achieve everything we want in one go, particularly if we are struggling with depression and anxiety, making each step feel harder.

 Identifying Areas for Change

-A useful starting point is taking a piece of paper and writing down as many things in your life you wish were different.
+A useful starting point is taking a piece of paper and writing down a number of things in your life you wish were different.
 Don’t try to be too organised at this stage: simply write down words or phrases that come into your mind.